How to Crochet a Beginner-Friendly Mini Picot Bow

 2. Color Transitions: If using multiple colors, you can change colors after completing one side of the bow.

-3. Versatility: The size and embellishment possibilities make this bow perfect for creative projects like gift wrapping, scrapbooking, or even jewelry.
+3. Versatility: The size and embellishment possibilities make this bow perfect for creative designs like gift wrapping, scrapbooking, or even jewelry.

 3 Shares